alza-bitz/bank-api-demo/.github/instructions/solution_design.instructions.md

 - The HTTP API contract should match the endpoints in [problem_statement_and_requirements.instructions.md](problem_statement_and_requirements.instructions.md)
 - Use the Metosin libraries i.e. Reitit, Malli, Muuntaja, Jsonista for the web stack.
 - Use Malli to define specs for the HTTP API endpoint requests and responses.
+- Expose the HTTP API contract and endpoints using OpenAPI 3.x
 -
 - Unit tests will mock the application layer functions.